 Very jaunty, very s nart-high top boots-he throws himself on my neck.
 Hurrah! good old uncle!-travelled all night to be here on time; won the prize yesterday over the steeplechase course; rode like the devil; didn't break his neck after all; drank like a fish and still fresh; ready to dance like a top; brought some surprises along -very fiery kind; give him twenty-five men to neath like burning coals.

-"That is youth," I reflect and swallow a sigh.
-I should like to borrow those eyes of his for twenty-four hours and all the rest with them.
+That is the way it pours out of his mouth, and in the meantime his black eyebrows run up and down without stopping and his eyes glow undertwenty-four hours and all the rest with them.
 "You don't ask about my fiance?"
 I venture.
 He laughs loudly.
 "My dear uncle, what's the matter with you?
 You're going to marry and I'm going to set off the sky rockets.
 Hurrah!'
 And still laughing he runs out of the room.